motphalla/mototoken_test/README.md

 # mototoken_test
-The test of MotoToken (MT) on Ethereum network using remix.ethereum.org IDE
+The test of MotoToken (MOT) on Ethereum network using remix.ethereum.org IDE

 Wallet used: https://metamask.io/ Metamask wallet Chrome extension